Reviews You Can Rely On

 Should You Buy the Makita XCV11Z?

-The Makita is an eyecatching vacuum with a cool-looking design and neat, user-friendly features.
+The Makita is an eye-catching vacuum with a cool-looking design and neat, user-friendly features.
 However, this machine is one of the more expensive vacs in the class, yet it lacks some fundamental performance functionality.
 Specifically, the model won't pick up the most challenging but common items that folks expect a wet/dry vac to pick up.
 For less money, one can get a lot better performance out of a competing vacuum.
 Overall, we recommend looking at other wet/dry vacs before committing to the Makita.

 What Other Cordless Wet Dry Vacuums Should You Consider?

 Almost any other vacuum in our review will be a better option for most people.
-The Craftsman has a longer battery life, better results for both wet and dry work, and a convenience score that is not that far behind the Makita.
+The Craftsman CMCV002B has a longer battery life, better results for both wet and dry work, and a convenience score not that far behind the Makita.
 If having something sleek and compact is important to you, the Milwaukee M18 0880-20 has internal storage for its hose and attachments that makes it easier to store and transport.
 Again, it has high scores in most metrics than the Makita could achieve.

 Nick Miley and Austin Palmer